DUI Attorneys in Stuart, FL

 If an underage driver refuses to take a breath or blood test, their driver’s license may be suspended for one year or 18 months if there is a prior offense.
 If the underage driver is caught driving with a BAC of 0.2% or greater, their driver’s license may be suspended for six months or one year with a prior offense.
 They will also be required to complete a DUI education program if their BAC is 0.5% or greater.

-Our Stuart DUI lawyer can handle all your legal obligations, help you fill out all paperwork and efficiently guide you throughout the legal process.
+Our Stuart DUI lawyers can handle all your legal obligations, help you fill out all paperwork and efficiently guide you throughout the legal process.
 We understand that this is most likely a very difficult and stressful time for you, which is why we will work to provide you with the individualized care and attention you are owed.

 “I and my child are SO GRATEFUL for how he made this process feel once he was involved.”